MaundoJako/Data-Engineering-Bootcamp/Week-3_Data_Warehouse/README.md

   AND lpep_dropoff_datetime >= 0
   AND lpep_dropoff_datetime <= 2534022143990000000;

-#got stuck above had had to turn them into a string and ammend the timing abit to get it right with some help from gpt. below reconverts them into the correct TIMESTAMP... can now move on.
+# Got stuck above had had to turn them into a string and ammend the timing abit to get it right with some help from gpt.

+# Below reconverts them into the correct TIMESTAMP... can now move on.

 CREATE OR REPLACE TABLE `praxis-wall-411617.week3_green.bq_green_2022_timestamps` AS
 SELECT